How to get started using Simple Allocation

 The primary difference between the retirement based allocation plans and the ETF/mutual fund based plans is that the retirement based allocation plans are reallocated on the last trading day of each quarter, while the ETF/mutual fund based allocation plans are reallocated on the last trading day of each month.
 This is because retirement plans commonly have stipulations regarding frequent trading that don't allow you to reallocate more frequently than once a quarter.
 Please understand any restriction/limitations on trading frequency to which you are subject.

 If you are looking to allocate your retirement plan, use the plan for your company.
 If we don't currently have an allocation plan for your company, please contact us to create an allocation plan for your company.
 (See the About Us page for contact information.)
 Also check with your plan provider and find out if they offer a "brokerage" option that allows you to trade your account like a standard investment account.
 This is becoming more common and gives you more flexibility in the allocation plans you can use

 If you have a self directed IRA, or any other investment plan that allows you to freely choose which ETFs and mutual funds you would like to purchase, you can use an allocation plan from either group, as you are not restricted in what securities you purchase.
 Please look at the various plans and decide what is most appropriate for you.
-We have a summary of plan metrics on the Simple Allocation Plans page.
+See the Performance page for details of prior performance.